 If you've used NarraFirma, or you've just heard about it, you might be curious about where its ideas come from.
 This page is your answer.

 I (Cynthia Kurtz) have been working in the field of organizational and community narrative since 1999.
 NarraFirma is the tenth software tool I have built and/or designed to support participatory story work.
 After I created each tool, I worked with it and learned what worked and what didn't.
-So NarraFirma rests on nearly two decades of research and practice.
+So NarraFirma rests on over two decades of research and practice.

 On this page I'll briefly explain each tool, how and why it was developed, and what I learned from building it.